nonnontrivial/ctts/README.md

 - predict brightness
 - find all users that watch that site
 - see if the prediction met their threshold
-- send a notification in the configured way if so
+- send an imessage to the user if so

-## phase three: user interface
+## phase three: infrastructure & data storage

-Users can be notified when sites are expected to have brightness above a threshold at the time of astronomical twilight.
-But what about how sites are selected in the first place?